jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     def duration(wake_time=None, sleep_time=None):
         return wake_time - sleep_time

   the terminal shows a :doc:`/exceptions/TypeError`.
-I passed in two strings and python does not have an operation defined for subtracting one string from another
+I passed in two strings and Python does not have an operation defined for subtracting one string from another

   .. code-block:: python